 The Geometry of Luck

-Half them saw only the names of the songs and the bands.
+Half of them saw only the names of the songs and the bands.
 The other half saw, beside each song, a small counter showing how many people before them had downloaded it.
 That was the entire experiment.
-One number, on or off.

 The researchers Salganik, Dodds and Watts (2006) did one more clever thing.
-They split the second half into eight separate "worlds," each starting from zero, each sealed off from the others and then let the worlds run.
+They split the second half into eight separate "worlds," each starting from zero, each sealed off from the others.
+Then they let the worlds run.
+What came back should reshape how we think about success.

-What came back has been reshaping how we should think about success.
 Inequality went up sharply when people could see what others were doing.
 Hits became bigger hits.
 Flops became bigger flops.
 The more striking finding was that the worlds disagreed with each other.
 The same song could top the chart in one world and sink to the bottom in another.
-Quality only set a soft envelope as the very best songs almost never bombed and the very worst almost never won.
-But across the whole middle range, anything was possible.
-Early downloads pull in more downloads and leaders feed off being the leaders.
-It was all about which song happened to get clicked on first.
+Early downloads pulled in more downloads.
+Leaders fed off being leaders.
+What decided a song's fate was which one happened to get clicked first.

-This is on of the cleanest empirical demonstration on how outcomes in any market are shaped by social influence and therefore partly path-dependent.
+It remains the sharpest empirical demonstration of how outcomes in any market are shaped by social influence and therefore partly path-dependentPath DependencyEvery decision is the death of a thousand possibilitiesRead the essay.
 The successful song is successful because it caught the early tailwind.

 A different frame

-Everyone knows Victor E. Frankl, one of his closes pupils is far less known.
-Alfried Längle worked with him for many years and allthoug with some differences carried forroward many of this ideas.
-He once in a conversation introduced me to his definition of "success", which he also explains bliliantly in his Book Sinvoll leben (Längle, 2007).
+Everyone knows Viktor E. Frankl.
+One of his closest pupils is far less known.
+Alfried Längle worked with Frankl for many years and carried many of his ideas forward.
+In a conversation he once introduced me to his definition of success, which he also lays out in his book Sinnvoll leben (Längle, 2007).

-What's left is a middle band.
-On one side of that band is what Längle calls Bemühen, deliberate effort, including skill, practice, attention and persistence.
+Success lives between these two poles, on the narrow strip where what you do actually changes what happens.
+Längle calls it the plane of action.
+On one side of that strip is Bemühen, deliberate effort, including skill, practice, attention and persistence.
 On the other side is Glück, the favourable conjunction of circumstance that "falls to" the effort from elsewhere.
 Every real success is a product of both.
 The German word Glück, he notes in passing, originally meant to close the gap.
 Effort reaches up to a certain height.
 What closes the rest of the distance is what we call luck.

 Where effort ends and luck begins